redaGit/J29/README.md

 4. Now click `Configuration View` from the three vertical dots.
 This is where the various options were set for this node.
 5. Click `Edit` in the bottom right corner of the `Configuration View` and notice the yaml pane - you can make changes to the yaml or the gui in this screen and they will update eachother.
 Change `operatingSystem` to `sros` and notice that the other side also changes.
 Click cancel in the lower left corner or the X in the upper right when you are done here, and then click OK.

+The `Links` and `Interfaces` sections are further down the left side in the `Topology` section.
+Spend some time to see what you can find in these.

 ## 🏆 Going Deeper

 Topologies can be built manually, but it is far more common to generate the topology files using one of the methods described in the [docs.eda.dev](https://docs.eda.dev/user-guide/topologies/#topology-file)